changlinli/reinforcement-learning-alignment/presentation/conceptual-exercises/questions.md

 Every time an agent collects an item it receives a reward as follows:

 + When it collects item A it gets a reward of 10
-+ When it collects item B it gets a reward of 5
++ When it collects item B it gets a reward of 1
-+ When it collects item C it gets a reward of 1
++ When it collects item C it gets a reward of 5
 + When it collects item D it gets a reward of -10

 The game ends when item C is collected.
 Otherwise the game runs for a maximum of 10 turns.
 At the end of ten turns, even if item C has not been collected, the game ends.

 Every full run of the game is called an *episode*.
-So e.g. an episode can never consist of more than 10 actions in this game.
-A set of contiguous moves is called a *trajectory*.
+An episode is often represented as a list of triples $(s, a, r)$ denoting a given state, the action that was taken from that state, and the reward the agent received from that action.
+In our case, an episode can never be longer than 10 triples.
+A set of contiguous triples (i.e. that resulted from a contiguous set of actions) is called a *trajectory*.

 The strategy that an agent uses to determine what move it should make from a